VC in healthcare: Shifting well-worn paths to market

-2. Value matters more than ever at every launch
+2. Value matters more than ever – at every single launch.

 As new investment dynamics have transformed how — and how often — healthcare brands are launched at different stages of their development, those dynamics have also created important shifts in the story brands have to tell at each step of the new VC-driven launch sequence.